 The Security Principles of Saltzer and Schroeder

-These originally appeared over a two month period from October through December of 2005.
+These sections below originally appeared as blog posts over two months from October through December of 2005.
 They are presented in essentially their original form with minor edits for readability.

 Economy Of Mechanism